- Naomi Stephens | Permaculture Designer

 Oregano

-Oregano is perfect for a balcony due to its woody stem and it handles strong winds well.
+Oregano is perfect for a balcony because its woody stem handles strong winds well.

-As with most plants, it’s best to start them indoors first as seedlings can be a little fragile.
+As with most plants, starting them indoors first is best, as seedlings can be fragile.

 You can place this plant in a semi-shaded area.

-It's a known ant repellent and growing it next to other vegetables in your edible balcony garden is ideal because it repels insects with the smell.
+It's a known ant repellent, and growing it next to other vegetables in your edible balcony garden is ideal because it repels insects with its smell.

 Rocket/Arugula